 As Methods of Mayhem famously said, “Get naked.”
 Surely they meant, “Get naked while adhering to a strict set of rules.”
 And if that’s not what they meant, it’s certainly on the minds of every attendee at a nudist colony.
 From time to time, you must wonder, “how do nudist colonies work?”
-Well, thanks to the magic of the Internet, you can learn all about the importance of towels and the intense hatred for photography that exists in the world of nude beaches and resorts.
+Well, thanks to the magic of the internet, you can learn all about the importance of towels and the intense hatred for photography that exists in this realm.
 Keep reading to learn some of the strangest nudist colony rules, ones you’ve always wanted to know but were too afraid to ask (or maybe just had no one to ask about).

-Rules at nudist colonies are some of the most important mandates in civilized society.
-After all, if there are no nudism rules, how can there by any rules?
-And with no rules, society devolves into a state of chaos.
+Rules in these spaces are some of the most important mandates in civilized society.
 If you’re thinking about visiting a nudist colony for the first time, or if you’re an interested voyeur, this list of strange nudist colony guidelines will get you in the right head space to play a naked game of gin rummy.
 And if you prescribe to the groovy nudist lifestyle and notice anything missing from this list, feel free to leave a comment.

-Here's a weird rule from nudist colonies - you don't have to be naked.
-Resorts at which you can freely go nude don't usually require you to stroll about in the buff 24/7.
-To quote a piece from Huffington Post on the subject:
+Here's a weird rule from nudist colonies - you can where clothes (sometimes).
+Resorts at which you can freely roam about in the buff don't usually require you to be this way 24/7.
+Per a Huffington Post article on the topic:

 At Desert Sun, clothing isn’t required anywhere on the property, however nudity is a must at the pools, Jacuzzis and while on the pool decks.
 And no need to bring a swimsuit since those are banned too.
 Owner Elizabeth Young says, “Unlike some places, requiring nudity in and around the pool puts everyone on the same level and there is no judgment.
 Desert Sun Resort has found that this works well for first timers to feel comfortable.
 There is nothing worse than being at a clothing optional resort and you are the only one nude in the pool.”

 This seems kinda obvious, but it's important to keep in mind.
 In a nude environment, maybe you'll meet someone you like.
 You're both letting it all hang out, you've had a few cocktails, you're feeling frisky.
-Everyone is naked.
-Sounds like the perfect way to start an orgy, right?
+There isn't a stitch of clothing in sight.
+Sounds like the ideal situation to get lucky, right?

-WRONG.
-According to an article on Huffington Post about the myth-vs-reality of nudist colony life, "It may seem hard to believe, what with all the naked people running around, but nudist resorts are not sexually charged environments.
+According to this Huffington Post piece about the myth-vs-reality of nudist colony life, "It may seem hard to believe, what with all the naked people running around, but nudist resorts are not sexually charged environments.
 Any type of overt sexual behavior is actually a big no-no."